vals-productions/sqlighter/README.md

 SQLIte implementation that works with j2objc on both - Android and iOS platforms

-Note: I'm in the progress of initial repository creation / documenting.

 # Overview

 This implementation is based on standard Android's SQlite implementation that is being used on Android devices, and matching implementation on iOS device.